What is a Wire Harness?

 Can You Design Wire Harnesses in Both 2D and 3D?

-After creating your initial logical harness in 2D, using a 3D design tool opens the door to a range of exclusive benefits.
-With a 3D modeling tool, you can take your schematic and translate it into 3D, plan the harness path, and then visualize how your wire harness will actually fit into a product.
+After creating your initial logical harness layout in 2D, using a 3D design tool opens the door to a range of exclusive benefits.
+With a 3D CAD modeling tool, you can take your schematic and translate it into 3D, plan the harness path, and then visualize how your wire harness will actually fit into a product.
 Being able to virtualize these steps is key to reducing the number of costly prototypes needed, and also reveals areas to improve the assembly and serviceability of your design, with benefits including optimizing the use of wire or cable–something which is not easily visible in a 2D model alone.